MCP HubMCP Hub

 }

-You can compile this example and wire it up to any MCP client.
+You can compile this example and connect it to Claude Desktop or any other MCP client.

 {